 We had some big news in 2020: the event has gone county-wide, and is now Norfolk Car-Free Day, with support from all district councils in the region.
 COVID-19 means this year's event won't be what it should be, but we are still hoping for lots of resident-led socially distanced street closures throughout our neighbourhoods, rekindling some of the amazing community spirit seen throughout lockdown.

-- It is important to remember that Car-Free Day is a tangible output from an ongoing campaign for longer-term reduction in car dependency in Norwich and the surrounding area.
-Car-Free Norwich aims to raise awareness about the many varied problems caused by car-dominance - we do this by sharing research and also encouraging our followers to write to their representatives and to respond to relevant consultations.
+It is important to remember that Car-Free Day is a tangible output from an ongoing campaign for a longer-term reduction in car dependency in Norwich and the surrounding area.
+Car-Free Norwich aims to raise awareness about the many varied problems caused by car dominance - we do this by sharing research and also encouraging our followers to write to their representatives and to respond to relevant consultations.